y21/ghost-db-documentation/README.md

 ---
 ## Return Format
-The API returns data as JSON which is already part of the web standard and almost every language can parse and work with it.
+The API returns data as JSON which is already part of the web standard and almost every language can parse and work with it. <br />
+**Warning**: The first character of returned data is a BOM (Byte order mark).
+If your language/library does not exclude it automatically when parsing, __you__ should do it.

 ## Endpoints
 Every route in the subdirectory `time-trials` of <a href="http://chadsoft.co.uk/">chadsoft.co.uk</a> can be accessed through the <a href="http://tt.chadsoft.co.uk/index.json">API</a> using its route (`/directory/file.json`), so for example `http://chadsoft.co.uk/time-trials/` becomes `http://tt.chadsoft.co.uk/index.json`. <br/>